mviereck/dockerfile-x11docker-xfce-wine-playonlinux/README.md

 - Use host folder to preserve installed Windows applications.
 Create a container user similar to your host user to avoid file permission issues.
 Show PlayOnLinux in a window on your main desktop:
  - x11docker --xpra --hostuser --home x11docker/xfce-wine-playonlinux playonlinux

-# known issues:
- - wine-gecko2.40 is installed, but seems to be not recognized